Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/index.rst

    :maxdepth: 2

    What you will learn <learn>
-   Addressing a scientific / processing goal <goal>
+   Addressing a scientific and processing goal <goal>
    Rationales for the  processing chain <rational>
    Data preparation <data>
    Workflow design <workflow>